steve3535/KHW/ingress.md

             port: 80
   ```

 * the HTTPS termination is done just by setting up a TLS secret:
+  `kubectl create secret tls certs --key certs/internal-tools.key --cert certs/internal-tools.cer --dry-run=client -o yaml >cert-secrets.yaml`
+* we have the web endpoint and the web-secure endpoint